higodoragon/punch_block/higo-todo.md

-- add action bar ( depletes when over-using shield or standing around )
-- recovers on killing enemy or parrying ( parry incrisses deminishes on over-use )
+[DONE] - add action bar ( depletes when over-using shield or standing around ) [DONE] - recovers on killing enemy or parrying ( parry incrisses deminishes on over-use )
 - door / func_godot trigger and target system
 - set stun var on AI component
 - redo the marine